-In a recent podcast, Walter Bradley Center director Robert J. Marks interviewed University of Wisconsin biomedical engineer Yuri Danilov on the remarkable way our brains adapt to new circumstances (neuroplasticity).
+In a recent podcast, Walter Bradley Center director Robert J. Marks interviewed University of Wisconsin neuroscientist Yuri Danilov on the remarkable way our brains adapt to new circumstances (neuroplasticity).

 Our brains must adapt, whether to catastrophic physical injuries that cause blindness or partial paralysis or just plain old age.
 How can we help?

 Danilov was a student of Paul Bach-y-Rita, (1934–2006), a neuroplasticity pioneer.
 In conversation with Marks, he reveals—among other things—that he has met many sighted people who found that they could not learn to use Braille, the reading system developed by a blind man, Louis Braille (1809–1852), for persons who are blind.
 Yet, he observes, blind people learn the system in a matter of hours.
 Neuroplasticity favors those who really need it because it uses a neural pathway that is otherwise unused to do something very much needed.

 But why do we find it harder to learn as we age?
 What goes wrong with the aging brain?

 We are often told that the aging brain is losing neurons.
 That, Danilov assures us, is not the problem.
 The neurons are still there.

 Rather, older people may face a desynchronization between sensory and motor neurons (our senses and our muscles are not always dancing to the same beat).
 But, he says, the older brain can arrive at the same learning results given more time.

 That’s really good news.
 Most important decisions in life can wait a few hours or a day.
 Maybe it’s better that way.